andersnoren/eksell/readme.txt

 === No Vertical Margin ===

 The No Vertical Margin block style removes all vertical margins from the block the style is applied to.
-The style is available for the Columns, Cover, Embed, Group, and Image blocks.
-You can also apply the `.no-vertical-margin` CSS class to any block in the block editor to remove its vertical margins.
-You can add the class by selecting a block in the block editor, clicking the Block → Advanced tab in the right toolbar, and pasting "no-vertical-margin" in the field labeled "Additional CSS Classes".
+The style is available for the Columns, Cover, Embed, Group, Heading, Image, and Paragraph blocks.
+You can also add the `.is-style-no-vertical-margin` CSS class to any block in the block editor to remove its vertical margins.
+You can add the class by selecting a block in the block editor, clicking the Block → Advanced tab in the right toolbar, and pasting "is-style-no-vertical-margin" in the field labeled "Additional CSS Classes".
 If the field already has a value, separate the existing value and the new class with a space.

 == Change Colors ==